Generic Name: zaleplon (ZAH le plon)

 What is Sonata?

 Sonata (zaleplon) is a sedative, also called a hypnotic.
-It affects chemicals in your brain that may become unbalanced and cause sleep problems (insomnia).
+It affects chemicals in your brain that may be unbalanced in people with sleep problems (insomnia).

 Sonata is used to treat insomnia.
 This medicine causes relaxation to help you fall asleep and stay asleep.